The Seven Day Solo Meal Planner on Google Sheets.

 Here are five steps for using your Seven Day Solo Meal Planner for the first time:

-- Edit the Kitchen Time Tracker's day-of-the-week fields to position your routine weekly shopping day of choice as your start day.
+- Set the Kitchen Time Tracker's day-of-the-week fields to suit your style, with your routine shopping day of choice positioned as "start day".

 - Set recurring timeline targets on the Time Tracker for completing Section 1 near midweek and Section 2 near week's end.